The CX Factor

 Figure 1.
 The Customer Relationship Quality (CRQ) model

-Three levels of customer relationship quality
+Three levels of Customer Relationship Quality

 The first and most fundamental is the Relationship level.
 Do your clients trust you, are they committed to a long-term relationship with you, and are they satisfied with that relationship?